People with gun demand Popeyes chicken sandwiches in SE Houston

 HOUSTON, Texas (KTRK) -- An armed group of people rushed the door of a Popeyes Chicken restaurant in southeast Houston Monday night demanding chicken sandwiches.

-Houston police were called to the restaurant on Scott Street and Corder.
+Houston police were called to the restaurant on Scott Street and Corder just after 9 p.m.

 Employees told ABC13 a mob of two women, three men and a baby were told at the drive-thru that the chicken sandwiches were sold out, but that apparently triggered the would-be customers.
 That is when police said they tried to get inside the restaurant.